AnhZhang1994/LiteratureNotes/Social Media-Related/WWW'21 “Go eat a bat, Chang!”: On the Emergence of Sinophobic Behavior on Web Communities in the Face of COVID-19.md

 **Conference:** WWW 2021
 **Keywords:** COVID-19, Sinophobia, Hate Speech, Twitter, 4chan

+## My notes
+### Summary
+Collect 5 month post data from 2 online communities (4chan /pol/ and Twitter), measure the trends of Sinophobic, and investigate new terms with word2vec.
+**Related Technique:** crawler/scrapper, word2vec, similarity calculation

+### Pros
+1. Hot topic from special perspectives (hatespeech and conspiracy theories) target to sinophobic
+2. Nice intuitive visualization
+2. Comperehensive investigation with NLP technique (word2vec)

+### Cons
+1. Some statements are subjective inferences without groundtruths.
+Some slurs target to Asians insted of Chinese only (e.g. zipperhead, ricenigger)

 ## Abstract
 Target to the spread of COVID-19, to keep social distance, online medium became more active, but with spreading potentially harmful and disturbing content (e.g.  conspiracy theories and hateful speech).